 How Much Water Should I Store?

-Most experts agree that you should have a gallon per person per day.
+Most experts agree that you should have 1 gallon per person per day.
 Half of that water is intended for drinking, while the other half is for sanitation and hygiene.
-It’s also recommended that you have at least 14 days’ worth of water.
+The CDC recommends storing a minimum 3-day supply but preferably at least 14 days’ worth of water.
 So if you have three people in your home, that’s 42 gallons.

 Water Storage Containers

 If you currently have no water storage, you may be tempted to simply buy a couple of cases of water bottles and call it good.
 While this is certainly better than nothing, there are far better options out there.